Clinical Practicum Coordinator, Sessional Instructor

 After graduating from the School of Audiology and Speech Sciences in 2006, Cheryl began her career as a Speech-Language Pathologist in Calgary, working with stroke clients at the Fanning Neuro Rehabilitation Unit and remained there for eight years.
 Here she developed strong clinical skills in the areas of aphasia, apraxia of speech, dysarthria, cognitive-communication disorders and dysphagia.
 She is a certified clinician in Lee Silverman Voice Treatment (LSVT) and trained in Supported Conversation for Adults with Aphasia (SCA™).

 For two years, Cheryl worked with school-age children at a private school for students diagnosed with a Learning Disability (Grades 2-12).
 It was here that she discovered the importance of collaborating with teachers regarding how to support students with phonological awareness and literacy needs.
-Cheryl also has acute care and private practice experience.
+Cheryl also has a lot of experience in acute care settings and private practice.

 During the past six years, a passion for student mentorship and education was ignited.
 Cheryl has supervised five Speech-Language Pathology students from various graduate programs in Canada.
 In 2012, she received the Clinical Educator of the Year award from the U of A Faculty of Rehabilitation Medicine.